ryrebs/dev-overload-starterpack/golang-starter/go-basics/interface.md

-A. Interface - collection of function signatures; describes _behavior_ unlike _struct_ which which describes data
+A. Interface - collection of function signatures; describes _behavior_ unlike _struct_ which describes data

 B. Naming convention should be _method name_ + _er_